Activities in with students physically present in Rovereto will start on Monday morning 5 July and will finish on Friday afternoon 16 July 2021.

 The syllabus tackles issues such as: interdisciplinary research on empathy, narrative-based approaches to mental illness, mindfulness, Alzheimer’s disease in literature/films/graphic novels/art (first track); and managing trauma and emotions, lgbtq+ inclusion, cultural healing and social cure, historical and psychological traumas, storytelling & burn out in healthcare (second track).

-The program combines collaborative lectures and workshops, with outdoor activities, such as: guided visits to Freud Promenade (Bolzano), to the former Psychiatric Hospital of Pergine Valsugana (1882-2002) and to the Modern and Contemporary Art Museum (MART) in Rovereto, in addition to forest and art bathing.
+The program combines collaborative lectures and workshops, with potential outdoor activities such as: guided visits to Freud Promenade (Bolzano), to the former Psychiatric Hospital of Pergine Valsugana (1882-2002) and to the Modern and Contemporary Art Museum (MART) in Rovereto, in addition to forest walks and art bathing.

+Admission reserved for up to a minimum of 10 and a maximum of 18 senior undergraduate and graduate international students (upper-level Bachelor's and all Master's students).
 The PsyHuman Summer School adopts a cross-disciplinary approach.
-For this reason, we welcome participants who are eager to enhance their cross-disciplinary competence.
+For this reason, we welcome participants who are eager to enhance their inter-disciplinary competencies.

 Workload and Credits

-The School, taught entirely in the English language, consists of 8 hours per day of organized activities (lectures, workshops, seminars, visits to local companies, excursions) plus preparation hours.
+The School, taught entirely in the English language, consists of 8 hours per day of organized activities (lectures, workshops, seminars, visits to local companies, excursions).